vircadia/vircadia-docs-sphinx/docs/source/host/quick-start.rst

 5. In your Vircadia Interface, open the `Explore` app and enter your server's IP address to get there.

 ----------------------------
-Linux .deb
+Ubuntu 18.04 Linux (.deb)
 ----------------------------

 1. Open your terminal.
-2. Run the following command to download the server:
+2. Run the following command to download the server package:

     wget |serverdeb|

-3. Then run this command to update and install the server:
+3. Then run this command to update the package index and install the server:

     sudo apt-get update && sudo apt-get install ./|serverdebfile|